knarfishness/quick_calc/README.md

 A Symfony project created on July 10, 2015, 6:46 pm.

-This quick app was written by favery for Quicken Loans HR.
+This quick app was written by favery.
 It includes Symfony framework, jQuery and Twitter Bootstrap assets.

 The following files in the symfony app were customized: